santimda/GA-TA/README.md

 ## Considerations

-All columns with information must have a name, otherwise, the program will not be read the column information and the program will show an error message.
-An example sheet along with a more detailed manual can be downloaded from FCAGLP-GA-TA.
+All columns with information must have a name (e.g., there cannot be a blank cell in the first row for any column with information).
+An example sheet along with a more detailed manual can be downloaded from the [GA-TA website](http://gata.fcaglp.unlp.edu.ar/).